hanabi/hanabi.github.io/docs/level_16.md

 ---
 id: level_16
-title: Level 16 - 5 Tech
+title: Level 16 - Elimination
 ---

 - Level 16 strategies should only be learned if you have 280+ games of experience with the group.